Try to extend agent mode in VS Code!

 Action Description

-Code completions Start typing in the editor and Copilot provides code suggestions that match your coding style and take your existing code into account.
+Code completions Start typing in the editor and get code suggestions that match your coding style and take your existing code into account.

-Code comments Provide a code completion prompt to Copilot by writing instructions in a code comment.
+Code comments Provide a code completion prompt by writing instructions in a code comment.

 Example: # write a calculator class with methods for add, subtract, and multiply.
 Use static methods.

-⌘I (Windows, Linux Ctrl+I) Start Inline Chat to send a chat request to Copilot directly from the editor.
-Use natural language or use / commands to give instructions to Copilot.
+⌘I (Windows, Linux Ctrl+I) Start editor inline chat to send a chat request directly from the editor.
+Use natural language and reference chat variables and slash commands to provide context.

 F2 Get AI-powered suggestions when renaming symbols in your code.